Denise Huxtable: The Cosby Show

 Julee Wilson of HuffPost described the character as "head-strong yet lovable".
-Rebekah Williams, writing for Her Campus, called Denise's personality "charming".
-In a retrospective review of the series, Funny or Die dubbed Denise "your Tumblr crush", writing, "She was wild.
-Sexy.
-Artistic.
-A free spirit.
-But mostly, she was just fierce.
-Girls wanted to be her.
+Rebekah Williams, writing for Her Campus, called Denise "charming".
+In a retrospective review of the series, Funny or Die dubbed Denise "your Tumblr crush", writing, "Girls wanted to be her.
 Boys wanted to be with her.
-Boys also probably wanted to be her."
-Who What Wear identified Denise as the main reason they continue to watch reruns of The Cosby Show, citing her clothes as the primary factor in their "dedicated viewership" while dubbing her "a total 80's urban dreamgirl."
-Writing for The Atlantic, Joe Reid ranked Denise the best Huxtable child, praising both Bonet's performance and the character's "flakiness".
-Reid concluded, "Denise managed to be equal parts cool and disaster, without ever selling out either part."
-Writing for the same publication, Kevin O'Keefe ranked Denise lower at number five because he often struggled to "understand her motivations", finding it implausible that a free-spirited woman like Denise would be interested in "a straight-edge [man] like Martin".
+Boys also probably wanted to be her".
+Writing for The Atlantic, Joe Reid ranked Denise the best Huxtable child, praising Bonet's performance and describing Denise as "equal parts cool and disaster, without ever selling out either part".
+Writing for the same publication, Kevin O'Keefe ranked Denise fifth because he struggled to "understand her motivations", finding her relationship with straight man Martin unconvincing due to her free-spirited nature.
 However, O'Keefe admitted that he enjoyed her role in the episode "A Shirt Story".
-The episode is often positively reviewed as one of the character's best; Zeba Blay, senior culture writer for HuffPost, called the moment Theo screams "Denise!" upon trying on the shirt Denise sewed for her brother as her favorite scene.
+The episode is often positively reviewed as one of the character's best, while writer Aisha Harris declared it the show's best episode.
+Bonet's performance throughout the series received critical acclaim.
+Writer Kaitlyn Greenidge said her "ability to play dreamy and comedic at the same time, was a presence that hadn’t been seen before in American media, certainly not in the workshopped-to-death milieu of network sitcoms".
 Bonet was nominated for a Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series at the 38th Primetime Emmy Awards in 1986.